brucify/rebar3_rustler/_README.md

 {{name}}
 =====

-An Erlang NIF written in Rust
+An Erlang NIF library written in Rust

 Build
 -----